tobibussiek/Poe-program/README.md

 ## Rate Limiting

 Both scripts default to 10-15 seconds between searches.
-This is well within GGG's acceptable use — community tools like Awakened PoE Trade hit the same API much harder.
+This is well within GGG's acceptable use since community tools like Awakened PoE Trade hit the same API much harder.
 Don't set the delay below 5 seconds.